 Tip: Keep A Check On Your Expenses

 Be paranoid of success — never take it for granted.
 Realize success can be temporary and transient. – Rakesh Jhunjhunwala

 Rakesh Jhunjhunwala was an Indian billionaire investor and trader.
 He began investing in 1985 and today he is one of the biggest names in the Indian stock market.

 He was a Chartered Accountant and managed his own portfolio at his privately owned stock trading firm, Rare Enterprises.
-He is often referred to as India’s Warren Buffet.
+He was often referred to as India’s Warren Buffet.

 According to Jhunjhunwala, the spending rule should always be: